brollin/nextjs/modules/health/healthStory.md

 Or how about when you're so stressed that you get a headache, or wake up covered in hives (this happened to me!).

 Or maybe you've got more personal examples of emotions leading to acute conditions in your body.
-Maybe it's that your brain tends to shut off and make you really tired when you're in a social situation you wish you weren't in.
+Maybe it's that your brain tends to shut off and makes you feel really tired when you're in a social situation you wish you weren't in.
 Bed time I guess!
 But then you get in bed and feel pretty dang awake...

 The pattern here is that we all can relate with the concept that your emotional state can lead to bodily symptoms in these SHORT term examples.
 This is the "acute" part.
 So why then is it such a foreign and unbelievable concept that